 Transport for NSW is collaborating with the City of Parramatta Council on the selection of new tree species, size and planting locations.
 Current species include crepe myrtle, spotted gum, brush box and magnolia.

 A mixture of native and exotic tree species has been chosen to provide habitat, shade, colour and diversity.
 This follows careful consideration of current tree performance in the local Parramatta area and the specific constraints of each street, such as overhead power lines and underground services.

-Transport for NSW is working with the City of Parramatta Council to develop the Parramatta Light Rail Vegetation Offset Strategy, the aim of which is to improve biodiversity outcomes across the Parramatta local government area (LGA), offset amenity impacts and contribute to urban greening.
-The offset strategy includes a range of measures including the planting of new street trees, bush care, biodiversity plantings and landscaping.
+Transport for NSW is working with the City of Parramatta Council to develop the Parramatta Light Rail Vegetation Offset Strategy, the aim of which is to improve tree outcomes by planting new street trees and to contribute to urban greening across the Parramatta local government area (LGA).

 Transport for NSW welcomes innovative ideas for the recycling and reuse of timber.
 As part of the project’s commitment, timber from 13 trees removed from outside Parramatta Gaol has been given to the Deerubbin Local Aboriginal Land Council for repurposing in artworks and historical displays.

 Detailed plans and reports relating to trees can be found in the Environmental Management Library.